Mdsomratakbor/Github-Tutorial/git-rm.md

 `The -r option is shorthand for 'recursive'.
 When operating in recursive mode git rm will remove a target directory and all the contents of that directory.`

 **--**

+`The separator option is used to explicitly distinguish between a list of file names and the arguments being passed to git rm.
+This is useful if some of the file names have syntax that might be mistaken for other options.`